 It is critical that your automation partner offer up their time to visit your site & walk through your production facility to get a sense for the current labeling process, identify any associated challenges, and obtain a solid understanding of exactly what you're hoping to accomplish with the investment of automated tread labeling.
 This is time well spent, and allows for collaboration, understanding, and ensures both parties are on the same page as it relates to expectations and deliverables.

 When working with Computype, you can expect to meet with experts from our engineering team, and for the audit to take at least a full business day.
 Our team works through a comprehensive checklist to make sure we fully understand your processes.
-To view a sample of our on-site audit checklist, click here.
 A few of the more important things that are on the list to review during our on-site audit include:

 - The volume of tires currently being sorted, manufactured, distributed, or stored on a daily and/or annual basis, plus any future growth goals or expectations.